 To avoid electric shock, the appropriate fuses for the AC input power voltage must be installed in the instrument.
 Only qualified service personnel should replace fuses.
 Failure to observe these precautions can result in fire, severe injury or death.
-This page is intentionally left blank
+Getting Started